lavabit/libdime/docs/style.md

 @see | reference | Link to other element of documentation
 @param | name | Describes a parameter
 @return | description | Describes the return value
-@deprecated | description | Describes release when this functinoality was outdated
+@deprecated | description | Describes release when this functionality was outdated

 ## Function Organization

 Typically a function carries out several tasks; collecting input, allocating resources, perform work, deallocating resources, returning output, and handling failures.
-Well structured functios carry out their tasks in that order.
+Well structured functions carry out their tasks in that order.
 First, input parameters are validated, then resources needed for the work are fetched or allocated, the work is carried out, temporary resources are deallocated, and the computed output is returned to the caller.
 The C language doesn't have many high level constructs for handling failure, so we must use certain idiomatic patterns for handling the inevitable failures that happen.

 One such pattern is to validate the value of a passed parameter.
 If the value is out-of-range, the function can return an error immediately.
 Several 'if' statements may be necessary to validate all input parameters, and each can terminate the function if the value is unsuitable.

 It is often useful to log when parameter errors occur, especially during testing.

 #### Example Parameter Checking Pattern